xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
     UsersRetweetsCreateRequest usersRetweetsCreateRequest = new UsersRetweetsCreateRequest(); // UsersRetweetsCreateRequest |
-    String id = "id_example"; // String | The ID of the user that is requesting to retweet the tweet try {
+    String id = "id_example"; // String | The ID of the authenticated source User that is requesting to retweet the Tweet. try {
            UsersRetweetsCreateResponse result = apiInstance.tweets().usersIdRetweets(usersRetweetsCreateRequest, id);
             System.out.println(result);